 - The Secretary is expected to stay in touch with all residents to understand their grievances and take necessary and timely resolutions.

 The above mentioned roles and responsibilities of society management are the basic mandatory duties.
 However, each society is different and has their own unique issues to deal with.
 Based on the problems, the responsibilities of Presidents, Secretaries and Treasurers may be revised.
-To know more on how to go about managing your Community efficiently, click here.
+Click here to know more about how you can implement the ADDA society management system to manage your Community efficiently.